-Western Maryland Rail Trail is a 21.8 mile moderately trafficked point-to-point trail located near Hancock, MD that features a river and is good for all skill levels.
+Western Maryland Rail Trail is a 21.8 mile moderately trafficked point-to-point trail located near Hancock, Maryland that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs and horses are also able to use this trail.

 cross country skiing